gregorybesson/shopify-app-starter/README.md

    3. use the redirection https://lc-mydemo.ngrok.io/auth/callback
    4. Note the API key and secret
 3. enter the api key and secret key in your .env file
-4. Change your .env parameters accordingly (DATABASE, HOST, S3BUCKET, ...)
+4. copy .env.dist to .env and change your .env parameters accordingly (DATABASE, HOST, S3BUCKET, ...)
 5. Start the server `PORT=8088 npm run dev` then launch your ngrok tunnel `ngrok http 8088 --subdomain=lc-mydemo`
 6. Install the app using the link on your partner's app webpage